 Cartography of consciousness

 The vide below shows animated version of each feeling.
 The video is CC-licensed and is also available in Finnish, Japanese, Spanish, and Italian.
-The video was created by Emotion Lab ex-post-doc Enrico Glerean.
+The video was created by Emotion Lab ex-post-doc Dr. Enrico Glerean.

 Animated bodily maps of emotions